The Program

 04

-Systematic documentation and archiving of artists, works and practices, with particular attention to artistic production shaped by migration, diaspora, memory and cultural reconfiguration.
-The component produces records, testimonies, technical materials and reference resources for sustained institutional use.
+Systematic documentation and archiving of artists, works and practices, with special attention to artistic production shaped by migration, diaspora, memory and cultural reconfiguration.
+This component produces records, testimonies, technical materials and reference resources for sustained institutional use.

 Training and professional development activities for artists, cultural workers, educators and young participants.
-The component strengthens regional capacity through workshops, seminars and structured learning paths designed for the specific needs of cultural practice in the central-western region.
+This component strengthens regional capacity through workshops, seminars and structured learning paths designed around the specific needs of cultural practice in the central-western region.

-Mediation activities and public programming that broaden access to contemporary culture.
-Programs target local communities with particular attention to youth participation and inclusive access — opening cultural participation to those who normally remain outside institutional circuits.
+Mediation and public programming activities that broaden access to contemporary culture.
+Programs are directed toward local communities, with particular attention to youth participation and inclusive access — opening cultural participation to those who are usually left outside institutional circuits.

 Digital dissemination tools that make knowledge, content and methodologies publicly accessible.
-The component ensures that what is produced during the implementation period continues to be useful for researchers, institutions, communities and digital audiences after the funding ends.
+This component ensures that what is produced during implementation remains useful for researchers, institutions, communities and digital audiences after the funding period ends.

 May 2027 — April 2028